-- 1. Click the "+" icon at the top right of the Entity Features Card. - 2.
+- 1. Click the "+" icon at the top right of the Entity Features Card.
+The Create New Entity Model dialog displays (Figure 2.29) - 2.
 Add a name in the Entity Feature Name field - 3.
 Add a Value in the Value field.
 Values must be an integer between 1 and 10.
-These values represent how risky an Entity is, with regards to the Feature.
-For example, if an Entity is very prone to under-performance, create an Underperformer Feature and assign it the appropriate value. - 4.
+These values represent how risky an Entity is, with regards to the Feature. - 4.
+For example, if an Entity is very prone to under-performance, create an Under- performer Feature and assign it the appropriate value. - 5.
 Click Submit.